-Homemade Dish Soap – Natural
+Natural Homemade Dish Soap That Works

 This natural dish soap is a new twist on a very old recipe on the blog.

 I did some tweaking to fix some problems that were coming up, and the new results are so much better!
+No more grating a bar soap with inconsistent results.

 It’s tough on grease and suds up amazingly well, making it easy to enjoy this natural switch.